-Best Place to Stay in Tenerife Spain By Areas and Hotels
+Where to Stay in Tenerife Spain: Best Areas and Hotels

 Wondering where to stay in Tenerife for the first time, couples, families, nightlife, cycling, hiking, walking, surfing?
 Find out the best areas to stay in Tenerife in this guide.

 In some ways, Tenerife has two distinct parts, north, and south.
 It is the largest of the Canary Islands off the North West Coast of Africa and its southerly latitude and resulting climate has helped create a thriving tourist economy.